 Some examples of pitfalls to look out for when shopping outside of the Breville brand:

 1. a super small feeding chute.
 Most centrifugal juicers (including all Breville juicers) come with a 3 in. wide feeding chute.
 This allows you to juice most fruits and veggies whole.
-Some centrifugal juicers come with extremely small feeding chutes – in the 1 to 2 in. range.
+Certain centrifugal juicers by brands other than Breville come with extremely small feeding chutes – in the 1 to 2 in. range.
 This requires that you cut fruits and veggies before juicing them – greatly adding to prep work and time required to juice.

 A special tool is required to safely clean the blades and properly remove pulp from the fine mesh around the perimeter of the basket.
 Most centrifugal juicers come with a special cleaning brush for this exact task.
 All Breville juicers come with the exact same high quality brush.
-A few juicers we tested came with no brush which made cleaning them a lot more difficult.
+Certain juicers made by other brands come with a very low quality brush.
+A few come with no brush at all.
+Those juicers that come with low quality brushes or no brush at all are a lot more difficult to clean.

 Warranty is another thing to look out for.
-Breville juicers come with only 1 year warranties but their warranties are straightforward – all parts are covered and it’s very easy to get into contact with Breville customer support.
+Breville juicers come with only 1 year warranties but their warranties are straightforward – all parts are covered and it’s very easy to get into contact with Breville customer support to make a warranty claim.
 Many centrifugal juicers come with longer warranties (in the 2 to 3 year range) but these warranties often do not cover all parts and the corresponding brand may be difficult to get into contact with.

 What we use to rank centrifugal juicers